Rich Dad’s Cashflow Quadrant: A Summary That’ll Transform Your Thinking

 Don’t Miss Any Updates.
 Each week I’ll send you advice on how to reach financial independence with passive income from real estate.

-Did your parents ever teach that “money doesn’t grow on trees“?
+Did your parents ever teach you that “money doesn’t grow on trees“?

 Yeah, me too.

-It’s not that our parents didn’t love us, it’s probably the same thing they’re parents taught them.
+It’s not that our parents didn’t love us, it’s probably the same thing their parents taught them.
 It’s a poverty/scarcity mindset that seems to be passed on from generation to generation.

 Unfortunately, if you grow up hearing this your entire childhood, it’s hard to break out of that mindset unless you learn something that makes you question your belief system.